3rd Rock from the Sun: Syndication

-Beginning on March 29, 2021, the series began airing on Comedy Central.
-On July 4, 2022, the show returned to Channel 4.

 In the fall of 2011, Canada's TVTropolis cable channel began airing the show, and featured a long weekend marathon run of episodes.

 Streaming

 Netflix made the complete series available online in March 2011.
 It was removed several months later in the fall of 2011, but returned on March 15, 2015, and was removed again exactly two years later.
 The series also was available to stream on Hulu.

-As of 2021, the series is currently available to stream on Amazon Prime Video, FilmRise, Hoopla, Tubi, Pluto TV, Crackle, Vudu, IMDb TV and Peacock.
+The series was available to stream in the United States on Amazon Prime Video, FilmRise, Tubi, Pluto TV, Crackle, Vudu, IMDb TV and Peacock, but as of late 2023 is only available on Hoopla and through television providers carrying IFC on demand.

-In the UK, the first two seasons were available to download through the UK iTunes store but are no longer offered.
-As of 2022, the full series is available on Sky Go and All4.
+In the United Kingdom, as of 2024, the full series is available on Sky Go and Channel 4.

+In Australia, as of 2024, the full series is available on Stan.